Political Science (POL) - Courses

 Constitutional Law III: Racial, Gender and Targeted Group Discrimination

 Constitutional Law IV: Rights of the Accused

 In recent years the U.S. Supreme Court has issued a large number of opinions dealing with the rights of the accused.
 This subject is primarily addressed in the 4th, 5th and 6th amendments.
 This course will examine Court rulings in the areas of police searches and arrests, coercion in criminal proceedings, empaneling and deliberation of juries, right to counsel, and the protection against self-incrimination.
 Prerequisite: POL 101 or POL 102 or POL 221.
-Offered Alternate Years.
+Offered Occasionally.

 POL 374 Cr.3